 Reverend Paul Fromberg became the rector of St. Andrew's in February 2000.
 Membership grew, and a mission statement was created.
 The first church picnic and the first vestry and church leaders retreats were held at Camp Allen.
 The Celtic Festival was begun, and St. Andrew's became active in the Houston Heights Association.

 During this time, St. Andrew’s Episcopal School was founded.
 This school is a ministry of St. Andrew's Episcopal Church to the Heights and Houston area with a commitment to providing the community a program that nurtures the growth of both the family and the child.

-A book chronicling the complete history of St. Andrew's Episcopal Church, authored by Anne Sloan, was published in 2010 in honor of the parish's Centennial and is available for purchase.
+A book chronicling the complete history of St. Andrew's Episcopal Church, authored by Anne Sloan, was published in 2010 in honor of the parish's centennial.
 The parish celebrated its centennial in 2011 with a series of community events.
 Highlights included a visit by Presiding Bishop Katharine Jefferts Schori and the dedication of a Texas historical marker commemorating the parish's history.
 The church continues to focus energy on community outreach and Christian education for all ages.